Reverse Image Search App for iPhone

 An iPhone image lookup tool uses a photo, screenshot, or saved image as the search query.
 Instead of typing a description, you upload the picture and review visually similar results, likely web pages, and related matches.

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+iPhone users often get better leads by searching from the picture itself instead of trying to guess the right keywords.
 It is especially practical for reposted images, product photos, memes, artwork, unknown landmarks, and screenshots from messages.

 How Reverse Image Search App for iPhone Works